 Client Focused Criminal Defense Attorney in Indianapolis

-If you are arrested in the Indianapolis area, you could be looking at jail or any number of criminal penalties.
+If you are arrested in the Indianapolis area, you could be looking at jail time or any number of criminal penalties.
 You may feel alone, but no case is hopeless.
 As an experienced Indianapolis criminal defense attorney, Sean Hessler knows what you’re going through and how to help.

 No matter the circumstances, let us assess the evidence, find the weaknesses, deal with the prosecutor, and craft a plan that puts you in the best possible position.
-This could lead to a lesser punishment, a total dismissal, or your aquittal at trial.
+This could lead to a lesser punishment, a total dismissal, or your acquittal at trial.

 As a former prosecutor in Marion County, Sean knows when the case against you is weak and how to get you through the Indiana criminal justice system.
-If illegal evidence was collected or your rights were violated, we’ll uncover it, and fight for the justice you deserve.
+If illegal evidence was collected or your rights were violated, we’ll uncover it and fight for the justice you deserve.